Interview with a Hitman: Plot

-Viktor goes to a coffee shop, and some toughs come in and grab a woman inside and take her to the back of the shop to beat and rape her.
-He takes out the man guarding the entrance, and is about to leave, but the sound of the woman being beaten flashes back to his father beating his mother, so he has a change of heart and rescues her, finding out her name is Bethesda.
-He winds up meeting her again later, and they fall in love.

-Six months later, he discovers that Bethesda is pregnant.
-After he finds out, he becomes very unsure of himself and almost kills her.
-He then tracks down the reporter and after he sees that she has a small child he shows her mercy and instead of killing her he tells her she is dead and needs to leave the country and start over somewhere else.

-Viktor wants to turn over a new leaf and quit his job, but Romanian mafia comes back after him.
-His childhood friend Cesar has discovered that he is alive, and they try to kill him.
-Viktor takes Cesar prisoner, interviews him, and then kills him.
+Viktor goes to a coffee shop, and some toughs come in and grab a woman and proceed to beat and rape her.
+He takes out the men to rescue her, finding out her name is Bethesda; they fall in love.
+Six months later, she is pregnant, he reacts badly.
+He tracks down the reporter and shows mercy instead of killing her, advising her to leave the country and start over elsewhere.
+Viktor wants to quit his job, but cannot.
+His childhood friend Cesar, tracks him down and tries to kill him, but the opposite happens.

-Returning home to Bucharest, Viktor finds that his mother died not long after he left to the city with Sergei, and that the two bullies who threatened him for money as a kid were now local mafia men doing the same thing as adults.
-A brief stop and two bullets later, Viktor pays a visit to Trafficant in a restaurant.
-They have a conversation about how Trafficant discovered that Viktor was alive (Viktor's old friend Alexei now works for Interpol, and relays information to Trafficant), why Trafficant sent men the second time, and how Trafficant convinced Sergei to attempt to murder Viktor years ago.
-After the conversation, Viktor shoots Trafficant and leaves the restaurant.

-Viktor next pays a visit to Alexei, to discover his reasons for selling him out to Trafficant (and to kill him), but changes his mind upon noticing a picture of Alexei and his family.
-He orders Alexei to bury the video evidence of him being alive, and warns him that if he has to return, he will kill him.
+Returning home to Bucharest, Viktor finds out that the two bullies who threatened him as a kid were now local mafia men.
+Two bullets later, Viktor pays a visit to Traficant in a restaurant, and after an interesting conversation, Viktor shoots Trafficant.
+He pays a visit to Alexei, ordering him to bury the video evidence of him being alive, and warns him he will be next if news gets out.